ryandash/jellyfin-plugin-myanimelist/README.md

 ```
 2. Install Visual Studio with the .NET Desktop Development workload
 4. Open the solution file in Visual Studio
-5. Restore any missing dependencies and build the solution
+5. Restore any missing dependencies, build the project, and check the Jellyfin plugin directory
-    > See the [plugin directory documentation](https://jellyfin.org/docs/general/server/plugins/) if needed
+    > Refer to the [official plugin directory guide](https://jellyfin.org/docs/general/server/plugins/) if you're unsure where this folder is located
     - Default output path for building was set in the project file as: `C:\ProgramData\Jellyfin\Server\plugins\Jellyfin.Plugin.MyAnimeList`
     - If the plugin is not output to the correct plugin location check the log for the output directory or change the default debug build location
 7. Restart **Jellyfin Server**